AguaClara/Textbook/Reactor Characteristics/Reactor_Characteristics.rst

 \begin{enumerate}
 \item 1) )Create 100 mL of 100 g/L red dye stock (thus use 10 g of red dye) and distribute in small vials to each lab bench.

-\noindent \item 2) )Use \# 18 tubing for inlet and \#17 for photometer sampling.
+ \item 2) )Use \# 18 tubing for inlet and \#17 for photometer sampling.

-\noindent \item 3) )The maximum concentration of red dye that the photometer can measure accurately is 50 mg/L.
+ \item 3) )The maximum concentration of red dye that the photometer can measure accurately is 50 mg/L.

-\noindent \item 4) )Organize team research so they don't use the same materials and so they answer different questions.
+ \item 4) )Organize team research so they don't use the same materials and so they answer different questions.
 \end{enumerate}